-FOR THE RECORD: 22 signed the register.
+FOR THE RECORD: 40 signed the register.

 EVENTS AND NOTICES:

 · Next Swaziland Vigil.
-Saturday 14th December from 10 am to 1 pm outside the Swaziland High Commission, 20 Buckingham Gate, London SW1E 6LB.
+Saturday 8th March from 10 am to 1 pm outside the Swaziland High Commission, 20 Buckingham Gate, London SW1E 6LB.

-· Zimbabwe Vigil Highlights 2012 can be viewed on this link: http://www.zimvigil.co.uk/the-vigil-diary/467-vigil-highlights-2012.
-Links to previous years’ highlights are listed on 2012 Highlights page.
+· Zimbabwe Vigil Highlights 2013 can be viewed on this link: http://www.zimvigil.co.uk/vigil-news/campaign-news/560-vigil-highlights-2013.
+Links to previous years’ highlights are listed on 2013 Highlights page.

 · The Restoration of Human Rights in Zimbabwe (ROHR) is the Vigil’s partner organization based in Zimbabwe.
 ROHR grew out of the need for the Vigil to have an organization on the ground in Zimbabwe which reflected the Vigil’s mission statement in a practical way.
 ROHR in the UK actively fundraises through membership subscriptions, events, sales etc to support the activities of ROHR in Zimbabwe.
 Please note that the official website of ROHR Zimbabwe is http://www.rohrzimbabwe.org/.
 Any other website claiming to be the official website of ROHR in no way represents the views and opinions of ROHR.